Victorwz/LLaVA-Llama-3/README.md

 ## Updates
 - A new [`preprocess_llama3`](llava/train/train.py#492) function in ``llava/train/train.py`` for being compatible with LLaMA-3
 - A new [`conv_llama_3`](llava/conversation.py#264) conversation templates in ``llava/conversations.py`` for being compatible with LLaMA-3
-- You did not need to upgrade to latest huggingface transformers, just keep the version as 4.31.0 which is compatible with LLaVA==1.1.2
+- This repo is compatible with huggingface transformers >= 4.31.0.

 ## Install